elian1203/AI-Knowledge-Based-Intelligent-System/README.md

 The user will need to select the upload file button for the attributes, constraints, and preferences and select the text file when prompted from their directories.
-When selecting preference file, entry preference type when prompted.
+When selecting preference file, enter the appropriate preference type when prompted.

 The feasible objects shows all the feasible objects based on the attributes specified and the hard constraints.